michael-haerle/OLS_Regression_Challenge/README.md

 ### Steps to Reproduce:
-- Download the csv, wrangle.py, explore.py,  model.py, and final_report.ipynb
+- Download the csv from https://data.world/nrippner/ols-regression-challenge , download the wrangle.py, explore.py,  model.py, and final_report.ipynb
 - Make sure these are all in the same directory and run the final_report.ipynb.

 ***